With more than a billion active websites today, competing for the top spot on Google is harder than ever.

 Bad SEO just wants to do the least amount of work possible.

 In the past, we’ve talked about black hat SEO that will actually hurt your web presence.
 But lazy web guys have found a way to mask their shady SEO practices as something legitimate.

 I’m sure you’re familiar with the story of “Rumpelstiltskin.”
 In this classic fairy tale, a strange little man had the ability to spin straw into gold (but would only do it in exchange for a firstborn child.)

-Well, lazy web guys have figured out that they can spin that gold back into straw by offering so-called “white hat” SEO tactics that are a complete waste of money, because they don’t really do anything.
+Well, lazy web guys have figured out that they can spin that gold back into straw by offering legitimate white hat SEO tactics that are a complete waste of money, because they weren’t done properly.

 A few years ago, we published a blog post called “Shady SEO Practices to Watch Out For.”
 In it, we listed three white hat SEO tactics that we swear by: content marketing, pay-per-click campaigns, and tracking your site’s analytics.
 When done the right way, these methods work.
 We’ve seen the results for ourselves.